Meriden (UK Parliament constituency)

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Subject to boundary changes, it was reformed as new Meriden and Solihull East constituency, first contested in the 2024 general election.

 Constituency profile

-The constituency is one of two covering the Metropolitan Borough of Solihull.
-It covers the rural area known as the Meriden Gap located between the West Midlands conurbation and Coventry, which contains villages such as Balsall Common, Hampton-in-Arden, and Meriden itself, with some suburban towns, particularly Castle Bromwich and Chelmsley Wood (a large area of 1960s council housing on the eastern edge of Birmingham, some of which since acquired privately under the right to buy others of which being remaining social housing), higher than average national income and affluent areas particular examples being Hockley Heath, Bentley Heath, Temple Balsall, Catherine-de-Barnes, Dorridge and Knowle.
+The constituency was one of two covering the Metropolitan Borough of Solihull.
+It covered the rural area known as the Meriden Gap located between the West Midlands conurbation and Coventry, which contains villages such as Balsall Common, Hampton-in-Arden, and Meriden itself, with some suburban towns, particularly Castle Bromwich and Chelmsley Wood (a large area of 1960s council housing on the eastern edge of Birmingham, some of which since acquired privately under the right to buy others of which being remaining social housing), higher than average national income and affluent areas particular examples being Hockley Heath, Bentley Heath, Temple Balsall, Catherine-de-Barnes, Dorridge and Knowle.
 Incidence of home ownership in this area is high, as opposed to the rented sector.

 History

-Meriden is the largest geographical constituency in the West Midlands metropolitan area.
+Meriden was the largest geographical constituency in the West Midlands metropolitan area.
 It was created for the 1955 general election.

 The 1983 boundary changes and landslide electoral success of Margaret Thatcher that year transformed the constituency into a Conservative safe seat, with the Labour-leaning areas becoming part of the new Warwickshire North constituency (which was also won by the Conservatives).
 Iain Mills held this seat until he died in office in January 1997, with the seat remaining vacant until the dissolution of Parliament that March (and therefore no by-election being held).
 Caroline Spelman was victorious in the 1997 general election, though on that occasion only by a marginal majority, and held the seat until her retirement in 2019, with the challenge from Labour becoming more distant.